leeonweng/Python-Lab/README.md

 # My python Lab

-### Like S.T.A.R Labs
+## Like S.T.A.R Labs

+### For the Scientific and Technological Advanced Research Labs

-*not really like that, but i just like this name!
+*The same with the DC comic, but not really like that, I just like this name!